 - Suzuki shoten (鈴木商店) [bankrupt]

-The zaibatsu was viewed with some ambivalence by the Japanese military, who nationalized a significant part of its production capacity during World War II.
+The zaibatsu was viewed with some ambivalence by the Japanese military, which nationalized a significant part of its production capacity during World War II.
 The remaining assets were also heavily damaged by destruction during the war.

 We appreciate your reading.
 If you liked the article, don't forget to share and leave your comments.
 The sources for this article can be found at american encyclopedia.